RajaKunalPandit1/Puzzle_Cam_Project.github.io/README.md

 • It is Responsive.

-• Exlored about Image Manipulation, Working with Sound, Advanced Cropping and Interface Design.
+• Explored about Image Manipulation, Working with Sound, Advanced Cropping and Interface Design.

 • Let's Solve the Puzzle @ https://rajakunalpandit1.github.io/Puzzle_Cam_Project.github.io/